 1.2 Main Users of Procedure and their Responsibilities

-This BSCP should be used by Suppliers, Half Hourly Data Collectors (HHDCs), Non Half Hourly Data Collectors (NHHDCs), Meter Administrators (MAs) and each UMSO.
+This BSCP should be used by Suppliers, Half Hourly Data Collectors (HHDCs), Non Half Hourly Data Collectors (NHHDCs), Meter Administrators (MAs), LDSOs and UMSOs.

 Appendices 4.1 and 4.2 should be used by Customers, to identify Charge Codes, load ratings, Switch Regime codes, etc.

 The SVAA will be managing the Market Domain Data in addition to performing the Supplier Volume Allocation role, and therefore SVAA is the Market Domain Data Manager (MDDM).

+1.2.1 LDSO Responsibilities

+Each LDSO shall be responsible for the following:

+Appointing an UMSO to carry out the responsibilities required by the Code;

+Ensuring that all new UMS connections are either included in an existing inventory or a new inventory has been agreed with the UMSO;

+Arranging physical connection, disconnection, energisation, de-energisation of unmetered supplies;

+Where connection work is carried out by a Customer’s Independent Connection Provider (ICP) ensuring that suitable arrangements to manage the ICP are in place such that the requirements described in b) and c) above are met;

+Where a new UMS is agreed by the UMSO, submitting the new MSID data to SMRA;

+Where additional MSIDs are required by the UMSO for an existing inventory submitting additional MSID data to the SMRA; and

+providing any other additional information required to enable the Supplier to determine the Distribution Use of System (DUoS) charges.

+Although not shown in each interface timetable, there is an assumption that where changes relate to an SMRA registration data, the details of these changes shall also be notified to the UMSO by the LDSO.
+An electronic method of communication shall be agreed by the parties to include relevant data items and shall be provided on a regular agreed timetable.

-1.2.1 UMSO Responsibilities
+1.2.2 UMSO Responsibilities

-Where an UMS has been agreed, each UMSO shall be responsible for the following:-
+Each UMSO shall be responsible for the following:-

 (a) where the Detailed Inventory is subject to HH trading, providing a copy of the Summary Inventory and/or CMS Control File (as appropriate) to the appointed MA.
 Agreed updates to the Summary Inventory and/or CMS Control File (as appropriate) will be similarly passed to the appointed MA;